nelsoft-easyshop/react-serverside-renderer/README.md

 - renderer.render_server: this is the HTTP URI where the nodejs server resides
 - twig_extension.src_path: this is the location of the reactjs source files

+### React Tags

+There are currently two flavors of custom twig tags for ReactJS, one for with props and another for without.

+With Props

+Syntax:

+{{{'prop1' : 'value1', ...}|react('component_name')}}

+Ex:

+{{{'name' : 'Kylo Ren'}|react('hello')}}

+Note that the entire statement is wrapped around two curly braces, the props with a pair of curly braces.
+A pipe ('|') is also present between the props and the react function containing the component name as the parameter.